Innovation & Entrepreneurship Institute

 - Why your product/service better than competing products or services, and why customers will want to buy it (value proposition)

 - The competition

 - How your firm will generate revenues and profits

 - Social innovation ventures (also called social entrepreneurship ventures) should also include mission and how social impact will be measured

-Each team’s plan will be evaluated by no less than four to five preliminary judges, providing the plan is complete, comprehensive and the proposed business is viable.
+Each team’s plan will be evaluated by no less than four preliminary judges, providing the plan is complete, comprehensive and the proposed business is viable.
 To review the weighted scoring sheet by which your plan will be assessed CLICK HERE.